LuisAguilarPena/LuisAguilarPena.github.io/readme.txt

 by Luis Aguilar

 Description
-This is a basic portfolio landing page created using HTML and CSS.
+This is an **extremely** basic portfolio landing page created using HTML and CSS.

 Requirements
 Internet Browser